These Chocolate Chip Cookie Bites are the best no-bake treat! Paleo, vegan, nut-free and so easy to make, they are a family favorite!Jump to Recipe

 - No baking!
 If I can make a healthy treat that doesn’t require my stove being turned on, you better believe I am all about it!

 - Nut free.
 Whether for your family needs or for safely snacking on the the go.

-These coconut chocolate chip cookie bites are made nut free (and delicious) by using hulled pumpkin seeds (or pepitas, as they are sometimes called) in place of the nuts.
+- Protein and healthy fat.
+These coconut chocolate chip cookie bites are loaded with hulled pumpkin seeds (or pepitas, as they are sometimes called) in place of the nuts.
 They add the protein kick that we mamas and papas love these date bites to have and keep all of the amazing flavor!

 - Not a coconut fan?
 No worries!
 Just skip rolling the bites in coconut!
 Or roll them in more ground pumpkin seeds or chia seeds.
 The coconut flakes are added to keep keep the sticky-factor to a minimum when eating and is totally an optional step.

 - If nut-free is not a concern, feel free to replace the hulled pumpkin seeds in this recipe with cashews or walnuts.
 Both are delicious alternatives that will work.

 - Watermelon Cucumber Popsicles

 - Blueberry Spinach Smoothie